hjgode/RDMaddonRW/binary/README.txt

 After a restart injectDLL watches all process.
 If wpctsc.exe (Remote Desktop Mobile) is started, the process RDMaddonRW.exe is started.

 RDMaddonRW.exe adds a small bar on top of the RDM window at the bottom.

+A simple clock

+The clock is shown at the most right of the bar (new in v0.2)

 Keypad symbol

-The bar shows a keypad to show/hide the Software Input Panel at the most right.
+The bar shows a keypad to show/hide the Software Input Panel at the right.

 Battery percentage